AbdullahTaher93/CCMYproject/docs/hito4.md

-After running the commands of create instance the result will be:
+After running the commands of creating instance the result will be:

 ![Computación nube](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/image/createVM.jpg)